 Norwich Radical co-founder & co-editor

-Cadi is a project worker for a charity tackling social exclusion and homelessness.
-She is a Global Development Challenges (ODL) postgrad student at Edinburgh, is working towards a Higher Apprenticeship in Advice & Guidance, and has an English Literature w/Creative Writing degree.
+Cadi is a project worker for a charity tackling social exclusion and homelessness in Wales.
+She is a Global Development Challenges (ODL) postgrad student at Edinburgh and has an English Literature w/Creative Writing degree.
 She is an activist and photographer.
 Admits to an (un)healthy obsession with mountains, semicolons, and editing.
 Has worked overseas in Nepal, Uganda, Kenya and Nigeria.
 Is known to have restless feet.

 and bleed for you

 when we least expect it.